Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Visual Attention}

-In this section, we give a holistic view of prior works linking eye-tracked VR and human visual attention.
-Human visual attention is highly related to where people look at the scene mainly with their eye gaze and often correlates with cognitive and perceptual abilities.
-In addition, visual attention is affected by the 3D scene design and external stimulus-related factors in virtual spaces.
-To understand these, researchers have addressed various aspects of human visual attention.
-Schmitz et al.~\cite{attention_guidance_panoramic_vids_ieeevr20} explored how peripheral flicker and central arrow stimuli differently impacted visual attention guidance in virtual panoramic videos.
-Based on their analysis conducted with 25 users, the researchers reported that the participants preferred the central arrow stimuli over the peripheral flicker stimuli, perceiving the former as more rewarding.
-Additionally, the authors claimed that traditional attention mechanisms might not be fully applicable to panoramic videos.
+This section provides a comprehensive overview of prior works that link eye-tracked VR and human visual attention.
+Human visual attention is related to where people look in a scene, primarily through their eye gaze, and often correlates with cognitive and perceptual abilities.
+Additionally, visual attention is influenced by the design of 3D scenes and stimulus-related factors in VR.

-The effect of endogenous and exogenous cues to orient visual attention was investigated by Soret et al.~\cite{attention_orienting_VR_cues_sandvic_makingtask_ETRA19}, with eye-tracking analysis.
-The results showed that such cue types reduce the reaction time of the user as initially expected.
-Liu et al.~\cite{liu2022adaptive} performed unordered tasks more efficiently over time by employing dynamic visual cues to guide users' visual attention towards specific substeps of the performed task.
-The proposed method allows the user to determine the sequence of task completion, which subsequently influences the presented set of cues which are dynamically updated based on hand proximity and eye gaze.
-The authors stated that visual cues based on eye gaze improve task completion times more significant than the cues based on hand proximity.
+To understand these concepts, researchers have studied various aspects of human visual attention. \cite{attention_guidance_panoramic_vids_ieeevr20} explored how peripheral flicker and central arrow stimuli differently impacted visual attention guidance in virtual panoramic videos.
+The authors reported that the participants preferred the central arrow stimuli over the peripheral flicker stimuli, perceiving the former as more rewarding.
+Additionally, they claimed that traditional attention mechanisms might not fully apply to panoramic videos. \cite{attention_orienting_VR_cues_sandvic_makingtask_ETRA19} investigated the effect of endogenous and exogenous cues to orient visual attention with eye tracking and found that such cue types reduce the users' reaction time as initially anticipated. \cite{liu2022adaptive} performed unordered tasks more efficiently over time by employing dynamic visual cues to guide users' visual attention towards specific substeps of the performed task.
+This method enabled users to determine the sequence of task completion, which subsequently influenced the presented set of cues, which were dynamically updated based on hand proximity and eye gaze.
+The authors stated that visual cues based on eye gaze improve task completion times more significantly than cues based on hand proximity.
 Studying attention guidance, \cite{attention_guidance_chi20_HiveFive} introduced HiveFive, a guidance technique to direct the users' attention to context-relevant points using swarm motion, which achieves lower response latency, resulting in a less adverse impact on immersion.